shellbro/ansible-role-ssh-tunnel-server/README.md

 ansible-role-ssh-tunnel-server
 ==============================

-Ansible role for setting up SSH tunnel in Fedora and CentOS (server side).
+Ansible role for setting up SSH tunnel on Fedora and CentOS 7 (server side).